Reeves County, TX

 HISTORY:

-In 1993 the West of the Pecos Rodeo Arena was renamed by the County Commissioners for Buck Jackson, who started announcing the rodeo in 1928, when it was still done on horseback.
-He announced the rodeo for over 50 years and remained in attendance at the rodeo for many years after.
+In 1993, the West of the Pecos Rodeo Arena was officially renamed Buck Jackson Arena by the Reeves County Commissioners in honor of Buck Jackson, who began announcing the rodeo in 1928, when events were still announced on horseback.
+Jackson served as the rodeo announcer for more than fifty years and continued attending the event long after his retirement.

-Jackson also served as Reeves County Sheriff in the years just after World War II, and was known for his stories and encyclopedic knowledge of rodeo.
-He knew the cowboys, the events and the rules.
-Jackson saw firsthand how the West of the Pecos Rodeo grew from an event to one of the most famous Professional Rodeos this West of the Pecos.
+In addition to his rodeo legacy, Buck Jackson served as Reeves County sheriff in the years following World War II.
+He was widely known for his storytelling and encyclopedic knowledge of rodeo history, cowboys, events, and rules.
+Jackson witnessed firsthand the transformation of the West of the Pecos Rodeo from a local event into one of the most famous professional rodeos west of the Pecos River.

 REEVES COUNTY BUCK JACKSON ARENA